CPSC-1520/CPSC-1520-Workbook-A02-dgilleland/src/032/ReadMe.md

 }
 ```

+This will start the server and it will be available at [`http://localhost:5000/`](http://localhost:5000/).
+You can also access the data in the `db.json` file directly at [`http://localhost:5000/db`](http://localhost:5000/db).

 ### The Frontend Client

 For our front-end client, we'll also set it up as a node project.
 Create the folder and run `npm init` to create the `package.json` file.
 For this project, we'll use `parcel` to serve our HTML page.
 We'll also use a node package called ["clam.css"](https://ryanmartin.me/clam.css/) for our overall styling; install it by running `npm i clam.css`.
 Once these dependencies are installed, we'll set up the following scripts in our `package.json` file:

+> *Note to self: The `clam.css` isn't as nice for forms as I'd like.
+I might need to find something else... .*

 ```json
   "source": "index.html",